Nicole Studer, American 100-Mile Trail Best Holder, Interview

-Nicole Studer set a new American 100-mile trail record of 14:22:18 at this past weekend’s 2015 Rocky Raccoon 100 Mile.
+Nicole Studer set a new American 100-mile trail best of 14:22:18 at this past weekend’s 2015 Rocky Raccoon 100 Mile.
 This betters Traci Falbo’s 14:45:25 which she set last fall at the 2014 Tunnel Hill 100 Mile (post-race interview).
 Nicole’s mark is now the third-best 100-mile time by a North American woman, and it betters Jenn Shelton’s Rocky Raccoon previous course record, which she set at 14:57:18 in 2007.
 This was Nicole’s third-straight Rocky win (post-2014 race interview).
-In this interview, read how Nicole was surprised by her own performance, how she raced to an American record without a watch, and how each lap of the five-loop course went for her.
+In this interview, read how Nicole was surprised by her own performance, how she raced to an American trail best without a watch, and how each lap of the five-loop course went for her.

 iRunFar: You sound spry.
 Are you feeling well?

 Nicole Studer: I feel pretty good.
 I’m a little tired after yesterday, but I’m just kind of trying to recover today.

 iRunFar: Are you headed back home or are you still in Huntsville?

 Studer: No, we took off this morning.
 We’re home.
 I actually have to go to Chicago for work tomorrow.
 There’s that big blizzard there, so I’m not sure if that’s going to transpire or not.
 We’ll see.
 I might get lucky and stay home.